Ancient Mesopotamian religion: Morality, virtue, and sin

-Sin, on the other hand, was expressed by the words hitu (mistake, false step), annu or arnu (rebellion), and qillatu (sin or curse), with strong emphasis on the idea of rebellion, sometimes with the idea that sin is man's wishing to "live on his own terms" (ina ramanisu).
+Sin, on the other hand, was expressed by the words hitu (mistake, false step), annu or arnu (rebellion), and qillatu (sin or curse), with strong emphasis on the idea of rebellion, sometimes with the idea that sin is a person’s wishing to "live on [their] own terms" (ina ramanisu).
 Sin also was described as anything which incited the wrath of the gods.
 Punishment came through sickness or misfortune, which inevitably lead to the common reference to unknown sins, or the idea that one can transgress a divine prohibition without knowing it—psalms of lamentation rarely mention concrete sins.
 This idea of retribution was also applied to the nation and history as a whole.
 A number of examples of Mesopotamian literature show how war and natural disasters were treated as punishment from the gods, and how kings were used as a tool for deliverance.

 Sumerian myths suggest a prohibition against premarital sex.
 Marriages were often arranged by the parents of the bride and groom; engagements were usually completed through the approval of contracts recorded on clay tablets.
 These marriages became legal as soon as the groom delivered a bridal gift to his bride's father.
 Nonetheless, evidence suggests that premarital sex was a common, but surreptitious, occurrence.
 The worship of Inanna/Ishtar, which was prevalent in Mesopotamia could involve wild, frenzied dancing and bloody ritual celebrations of social and physical abnormality.
 It was believed that "nothing is prohibited to Inanna", and that by depicting transgressions of normal human social and physical limitations, including traditional gender definition, one could cross over from the "conscious everyday world into the trance world of spiritual ecstasy."

 Afterlife

-The ancient Mesopotamians believed in an afterlife that was a land below our world.
-It was this land, known alternately as Arallû, Ganzer or Irkallu, the latter of which meant "Great Below", that it was believed everyone went to after death, irrespective of social status or the actions performed during life.
-Unlike Christian Hell, the Mesopotamians considered the underworld neither a punishment nor a reward.
+Mesopotamians believed in an afterlife that took place in a region below the surface of the earth inhabited by living humans.
+This was the ancient Mesopotamian underworld, known by many names including Arallû, Ganzer or Irkallu ("Great Below").
+It was believed everyone went to this region after death, irrespective of social status or the actions performed during their lifetime.
+Unlike Christian hell, the Mesopotamians considered the underworld neither a punishment nor a reward.
 Nevertheless, the condition of the dead was hardly considered the same as the life previously enjoyed on earth: they were considered merely weak and powerless ghosts.
 The myth of Ishtar's descent into the underworld relates that "dust is their food and clay their nourishment, they see no light, where they dwell in darkness."
-Stories such as the Adapa myth resignedly relate that, due to a blunder, all men must die and that true everlasting life is the sole property of the gods.
+Stories such as the Adapa myth resignedly relate that, due to a blunder, all people must die and that true everlasting life is the sole property of the gods.